eXeNNN/FullStack-Java-DevOps-JavaProject/README.md

 # FullStack-Java-DevOps-JavaProject

-Fullstack JAva project that facilitates profile management.
+Fullstack Java project that facilitates profile management.
 With this application it is possible to create a user type (administrator, commercial ...), to create a user, to list the user type and the users.

 This application is desgined using SpringBoot (backend, folder JavaProject) to create a MySQL database and the options of removing, editing and viewing users